olafplacha/Object-Detection-using-TF-API/README.md

-# Object Detectio using TF API
-Object Detection using Tensorflow API
+# Object Detection using TensorFlow API
 A project created for Giscle Internship

 <p align="center">